-4.5 Revision of Specifications Due to Budget Constraints
+P-4.5 Revision of Specifications Due to Budget Constraints

 Should it be determined, after bids have been opened, that bids received exceed the budgeted amount and additional funds are not available, bids may be rejected.
-The scope of the specifications may be revised in an effort to comply with the established budget.
+The scope of the specifications may be revised in an effort to comply with conform to the established budget.

-4.6 Alternate Specifications
+P-4.6 Alternate Specifications

-Alternate specifications involving two or more designs, functional or performance criteria may be proposed by a bidder if the specification satisfactorily meet the Consortium's requirements and alternate specifications are expressly permitted in the bid document.
+Alternate specifications involving two or more designs, functional or performance criteria may be proposed by a bidder if the specifications satisfactorily meet the Consortium's requirements and alternate specifications are expressly permitted in the bid document.

-4.7 Reference-Bidders Qualification and Experience
+P-4.7 Reference-Bidders Qualification and Experience